Swellies Surf Guide Part 2- The Flood

 Location: Just below the upstream end of Gored Goch island, on the Bangor side – about 30m upstream of the fish trap wall.

-Description: A car sized rock, a few metres out from Gored Goch, is the cause of this wave.
+Description: A caravan sized rock, a few metres out from Gored Goch, is the cause of this wave.

 Horse Rock – late stages

 Early on the rock is dry.
 As depth and flow increase, the water splits and drops away from the upstream end of the island to flow over a 2-3ft drop early on.
-This forms small and narrow, offset waves that later join to form a broken horse-shoe wave.
-Later, as the level fills it becomes a smooth and gentle surf on neaps.
-While on springs a fast, lumpy and slightly broken wave forms.
+As the water rises this forms small and narrow, offset waves that later join to form a broken horse-shoe wave.
+As the level fills it becomes a smooth and gentle surf on neaps.
+On springs a fast, lumpy and slightly broken wave forms.
 Faster, more dynamic surfing on bigger springs.

 This wave is constantly changing throughout the flood, and can seem inconsistent from day to day.